Chester school protests: Economic disparity

-Poor School Conditions
+Poor schools

-Majority-black schools suffered from extremely poor funding and overcrowding.
-Usually old and made of weakening wood and plaster, the schools had neither adequate heating nor sufficient bathrooms for the attending students.
+Majority-black schools suffered from low funding and overcrowding.
+The buildings were generally old and made of weakening wood and plaster, with inadequate heating and bathrooms.
 Classrooms were small and stocked with secondhand books.
-Franklin Elementary School was a prime example of decrepit school conditions; the facility was constructed in 1910 for five hundred students, but over fifty years later in 1963 it instead served over one thousand students, almost all of them black.
-The library at Franklin Elementary was merely a few piles of books, the gym an empty coal bin, and the playground a cement area with a dangerous four-foot drop on one side.
-The school's average class-size was 39, twice the number of nearby all-white schools.
-Only two bathrooms were available for the entire school.
+Franklin Elementary School was a prime example of decrepit school conditions; the facility was constructed in 1910 for 50 students, but over fifty years later in 1963 it served over 1,000 students, almost all black.
+The library at Franklin Elementary was merely a few piles of books, the gym an empty coal bin, and the playground a cement area with a dangerous 4-foot drop on one side.
+The school's average class size was 39, twice that of nearby all-white schools.
+The school had just two bathrooms.

-Earlier Desegregation Efforts
+Earlier desegregation efforts

 George Raymond became the leader of the Chester branch of the NAACP in 1942 and began to implement programs to end racial discrimination.
-He partnered with J. Pius Barbour, the pastor of Calvary Baptist Church in Chester and together they adopted a gradualist approach to civil rights.
+He worked with J. Pius Barbour, the pastor of Calvary Baptist Church in Chester, to adopt a gradualist approach to civil rights.

-In 1945, Raymond and the NAACP successfully desegregated movie theaters, restaurants, hotels and other businesses in Chester through non-violent protests and the threat of legal action.
-Previous school integration efforts on behalf of civil rights organizations in Chester had minimal impact before the protests of the 1960s.
-Following a student strike organized by the NAACP and a committee of black parents in 1946, the school board consented to integrating Chester's public schools.
-White parents did their best to inhibit the integration process, and even moved their children to predominantly white schools.
-After the 1954 Brown decision, the school board created "neighborhood schools" that supposedly refrained from racial discrimination in student acceptance policies.
-These schools satisfied white families as the effects of residential segregation displayed in school demographics.
-Only one of Chester's sixteen public schools was substantially racially integrated.
-When confronted by local church and civil rights leaders about the de facto segregation caused by "neighborhood schools", the school board acknowledged the lack of integration but blamed it on residential issues over which they had no control.
+In 1945, Raymond and the NAACP desegregated movie theaters, restaurants, hotels, and other businesses in Chester through non-violent protests and the threat of legal action.

+In 1946, a student strike organized by the NAACP and a committee of black parents led the school board to formally consent to integrating Chester's public schools.
+But more than two decades would pass before this seeming victory produced real change.
+White parents did their best to inhibit integration, and many moved their children to predominantly white schools.
+After the 1954 Brown decision, the school board created "neighborhood schools" that purported to eschew racial discrimination, but which reflected the surrounding residentially segregated neighborhoods.
+Just one of Chester's 16 public schools was substantially racially integrated.
+When local church and civil rights leaders confronted the school board about the de facto segregation, the school board acknowledged the lack of integration but blamed it on residential issues over which they had no control.

 Stanley Branche arrived back home in Chester in 1962 after participating in activism in the Cambridge movement in Dorchester County, Maryland.
 Branche recognized the dire circumstances of the Chester school system, especially Franklin Elementary School, and created the Committee for Freedom Now (CFFN) in Chester along with the Swarthmore College chapter of Students for a Democratic Society and disgruntled parents.
 Branche became frustrated with the gradualist approach taken by Raymond and the NAACP and proposed more militant protest techniques.